linuxisnotunix/Vulnerobot/README.md

    vulnerobot [global options] command [command options] [arguments...]

 VERSION:
-   testing-develop#a219df3@2017-01-22-1734-UTC
+   testing

 COMMANDS:
-     collect  Collect CVE from modules and add them to database list     List known CVE in database from a application list help, h  Shows a list of commands or help for one command
+     collect, c  Collect CVE from modules and add them to database list, l     List known CVE in database from a application list info, i     Display global info like the of list plugins availables web, w      Start a web server to display result. help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h     show help
+   --debug, -d                   Turns on verbose logging [$DEBUG] --config value, -c value      Application list to monitor (default: "data/configuration") --database value, --db value  Application database to use (default: "data/sqlite.db") --help, -h                    show help
    --version, -v                 print the version
 ```

+For more details please see the related [wiki](https://github.com/linuxisnotunix/Vulnerobot/wiki).